UoB-COMSM0110/2024-group-18/README.md

 </p>

-Difficulty
+**Difficulty**

 We found mixed responses to the difficulty levels with many players enjoying the reward of completing the levels.

-“That [Level Two] was definitely harder … it was pretty rewarding”
+*“That [Level Two] was definitely harder … it was pretty rewarding”*

-“Okay now that was satisfying”
+*“Okay now that was satisfying”*

-However, other players commented on how they felt like the second level especially was too challenging, with one participant asking, “Is there any way to skip this level” and another stating, “damn, that is so hard”.
+However, other players commented on how they felt like the second level especially was too challenging, with one participant asking, *“Is there any way to skip this level”* and another stating, *“damn, that is so hard”*.
 Despite this mixed feedback, we chose to keep the design of the second level, as we felt it was more in line with our vision for a rewarding science fiction platformer, and the mixed responses likely reflected the differing video game abilities that our pool of participants had.

-Instructions
+**Instructions**

 We deliberately opted not to give much information about what the player is required to do, as we felt it was better to let players figure it out for themselves, which was again highlighted in the TA data.

-“I liked figuring out what to do, that is really rewarding”
+*“I liked figuring out what to do, that is really rewarding”*

-“Once it clicked … it became so much clearer”
+*“Once it clicked … it became so much clearer”*

 However, others claimed they would prefer slightly more instructions on how to progress through the level and how to view the controls again.

-“How do I see the controls again”
+*“How do I see the controls again”*

-“I think it would be good if you could maybe give some hints whilst you are playing”
+*“I think it would be good if you could maybe give some hints whilst you are playing”*

-“It would be nice to have a bit more direction”
+*“It would be nice to have a bit more direction”*

 We took some of this feedback and then included some visual hints on the screen, which offered some clues as to how to beat the level.
 We carefully calibrated these hints to provide the minimal information possible for users to complete the level while maintaining the positive feelings users got on completion of the unhinted level - the "aha" moment. (see Figure X).